scale-tone/DurableFunctionsMonitor/durablefunctionsmonitor.dotnetbackend/README.md

 [Install it as a NuGet package](https://www.nuget.org/packages/DurableFunctionsMonitor.DotNetBackend) into your own Functions project (.Net Core only).

+## Config setting reference

+The following optional config settings are supported.
+Depending on the way you run this tool, you specify them as environment variables, Azure App Service config settings or values in your **local.settings.json** file.

+* **DFM_HUB_NAME** - comma-separated list of allowed Task Hubs.
+WARNING: by default *all* Task Hubs in the underlying Storage account are accessible.
+* **DFM_ALLOWED_USER_NAMES** - comma-separated list of users, that are allowed to access the endpoint.
+You typically put emails into there.
+WARNING: by default *all* authenticated users are allowed.
+Alternatively you can whitelist allowed users in your AAD app's configuration.
+* **DFM_NONCE** - the only reasonable value for this setting is `i_sure_know_what_i_am_doing`.
+This disables any kind of user authentication.
+Please, be sure what you are doing.
+* **DFM_CLIENT_CONFIG** - a JSON, that is being passed to the client UI to adjust its behaviour.
+So far the only option is supported: `{'theme':'dark'}` turns the UI into dark color mode.

 ## Details

 The backend is a C#-written Azure Function itself, that leverages [Durable Functions management interface](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-instance-management) and adds paging/filtering/sorting/etc. capabilities on top of it.
 UI is a set of static build artifacts from [this project](https://github.com/scale-tone/DurableFunctionsMonitor/tree/master/durablefunctionsmonitor.react), committed into [this folder](https://github.com/scale-tone/DurableFunctionsMonitor/tree/master/durablefunctionsmonitor.dotnetbackend/DfmStatics) and served by [this function](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.dotnetbackend/Functions/ServeStatics.cs).

 By default, Azure Functions runtime exposes a /runtime/webhooks/durabletask endpoint, which (when running locally) doesn't have any auth and returns quite sensitive data.
 That endpoint is being suppressed via [proxies.json](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.dotnetbackend/proxies.json).
 Still, when running on your devbox, please, ensure that the HTTP port you're using is not accessible externally.

-When this backend is run as part of [VsCode extension](https://github.com/scale-tone/DurableFunctionsMonitor/tree/master/durablefunctionsmonitor-vscodeext), it's being [protected with a random nonce](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.dotnetbackend/Common/Globals.cs#L65), so that nobody else could make calls to it except your VsCode instance.
+When this backend is run as part of [VsCode extension](https://github.com/scale-tone/DurableFunctionsMonitor/tree/master/durablefunctionsmonitor-vscodeext), it's being [protected with a random nonce](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.dotnetbackend/Common/Auth.cs#L42), so that nobody else could make calls to it except your VsCode instance.

 When deployed to Azure, your DFM instance **must** be secured with [Easy Auth](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization).
 Support for AAD login was added to **v.1.1.0** (client side [signs the user in and obtains an access token](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.react/src/states/LoginState.ts), backend [validates the token and the user](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.dotnetbackend/Common/Globals.cs#L62)), but it needs to be configured properly, as described above.